-Carbon capture and storage (CCS) is a key technology to enable Canada to meet its 2030 GHG emissions reductions targets.
-A key big research question is to assess the capacity of subsurface formations to receive and safely store CO2 over long periods of time, to support the regulatory framework of CCS and to alleviate any public concerns about this technology.
-To address this question we will undertake collaborative research into modeling multiphase flow, heat transport and geomechanical changes that may occur due to CO2 sequestration.
-The injected CO2 will be at different temperature than the target formation, in liquid or gas state at different depths and less dense than the aquifer water so that the injected CO2 may migrate due to density and pressure gradients.
+Carbon capture, utilization and storage (CCUS) is a key technology to enable Canada to meet its 2030 GHG emissions reductions targets.
+While several options exist for the storage element of CCUS; deep, underground geological storage has the largest capacity to store significant quantities of CO2.
+Key research questions for geological storage (or sequestration) relate to the assessment of the capacity of subsurface formations to receive and safely store CO2 over long periods of time, the technical support for the regulatory frameworks of CCUS and the alleviation of any public concerns about this technology.
+To address these issues, we are undertaking collaborative research into modeling multiphase flow, heat transport and geomechanical changes that may occur due to CO2 sequestration.
+In almost all cases, injected CO2 will be at a different temperature than the injection formation, in liquid or gas state at different depths and less dense than the aquifer water so that the injected CO2 may migrate due to density and pressure gradients.
 Wellbore integrity can also be affected by temperature fluctuations within the near-field environment of the well.
 It will vary with the heat transferred from the fluids flowing in the well.
 The heat properties of the materials within and around the wellbore are complicated by:

 - Thermally driven advection of the fluids around the wellbore, and

 - Complicated pressure/ temperature/ enthalpy relations and phase state of the injected fluid.